HLA-RePast/HLA-RePast/readme.txt

 # Installation #

 HLA_RePast in its current form you was developed on 1.3 NG rti.
-This cversion i snow discontinued but there are other RTI versions available.
+This version is now discontinued but there are other RTI versions available.

 In addition you need the Java bindings to the RTI, these are supplied in the lib folder and *are not* covered by the licence, unlike HLA_RePast itself.